+For more information please contact Eva Paul at 970 648-7103 or Heidi Sherratt at 970 209-6332.
 We have many people using the “Make It A Great Day” coupons already and would be available for interviews on how this program is helping them through a challenging time.
 Edie Gibson, who is a well-loved member of this community would also be happy to talk to you about her recent experience with breast cancer and this new TETWP program.

 Cattlemen’s Days TETWP Pink Sisters Breast Cancer Therapy Groups are held monthly.
 Please contact our Program Coordinator, Lana Athey, for details and the location at 970-306-1688.
 Details about meetings will be posted on our Facebook Events Page.

 TETWP Home Cleaning Service for Breast Cancer Patients

 Cattlemen’s Days Tough Enough to Wear Pink is excited to announce a new service available to breast cancer patients in the Gunnison Valley.
 TETWP will provide complementary coupons for two 4 hour home cleaning sessions for breast cancer patients as they undergo treatment.
 Blue Sky Cleaning has generously offered to provide these services at a discounted rate.